-A. Raw cashews are better than roasted, as roasting can destroy the good omega3 fatty acids which can lower cholesterol.
+A. Raw cashews are better than roasted because roasting can destroy the good omega3 fatty acids, which help lower cholesterol.

 Q. Can vegans consume cashews in their diet?

-A. Cashews are a plant food source and can safely be consumed by vegans.
+A. Cashews are a plant food source and can fit into a vegan diet.